 The immediate focus on Log4j (and the Log4Shell exploit) was on the IT side of the business.
 However, the IoT side can be even worse.
 It has been highlighted repeatedly challenges in securing operational technology networks and the expanding attack surface that the growing number of IoT devices enables.

 Consider how many embedded systems use Java and are not easily discovered and patched via remote management tools.
-Those cases mean dispatching teams all over the world to react to Log4j – to physically go patch devices – and remain vulnerable in the interim.
+Those cases mean dispatching teams worldwide to react to Log4j – to physically go patch devices – and remain vulnerable in the interim.

-In that picture we can easily see how businesses who choose to proactively secure their environments with NetFoundry were protected from the Log4j issues inside AWS Greengrass, and any future vulnerability, for example in other software on the Nvidia Jetson devices.
+In that picture, we can quickly see how businesses who proactively secure their environments with NetFoundry are protected from the Log4j issues inside AWS Greengrass, and any future vulnerability, for example, in other software on the Nvidia Jetson devices.
 Jetson and AWS Greengrass are both terrific IoT solutions.
-Adding the Ziti endpoint (via SDK, container or VM) helps their IoT solutions be secure by ensuring they can’t be reached from the networks.
-You can dive into the detail in this Zero Trust whitepaper to learn how to secure all your assets from network attacks, proactively, making the next Log4j into a non-event for your business, including securing your AWS Greengrass environments.
+Adding the OpenZiti endpoint (via SDK, container or VM) helps their IoT solutions be secure by ensuring they can’t be reached from the networks.
+You can dive into the detail in this Zero Trust whitepaper to learn how to secure all your assets from network attacks proactively, making the next Log4j into a non-event for your business, including securing your AWS Greengrass environments.

 For those not yet familiar, Log4j disrupted businesses to an unprecedented extent.
 The CVE is severity of 10 (the highest possible severity).
 Any device running Java exposed to networks is potentially at risk because an estimated 90% of Java software uses Log4j.